gitdavehorsley/falcon-mcp-codebuild/README.md

 - `S3Bucket` (String): S3 bucket name for source code (required when SourceType is S3).
 Default: ""
 - `S3Key` (String): S3 object key for source code (used when SourceType is S3).
 Default: source.zip
 - `GitHubTokenSecretArn` (String): ARN of the AWS Secrets Manager secret containing the GitHub personal access token (required when SourceType is GITHUB).
 Default: ""
+- `CreateECRRepository` (String): Whether to create an ECR repository for Docker images ("true" or "false").
+Default: "true"
+- `ECRRepositoryName` (String): Name of the ECR repository (defaults to ProjectName if empty).
+Default: ""
+- `ImageTag` (String): Docker image tag to use for the built image.
+Default: latest

 ## Source Control Options